2000726/2021-NetSec-/task2/README.md

 ## icmp_discovery.py
 A simple scanner that conducts an ICMP Ping scan to 255 addresses within a network.
 Used to identify hosts present within the network.

+## ping_DoS.py
+An script that investigates how a ping message fragmented with a large payload could crash the destination host upon reassembly.

 ## syn_flooding.py
 A script that takes in the target IP address as an argument, to conduct a SYN flooding attack on the target IP specified.
 It also includes a source IP spoofer.
 Packet data, size and target port can be modified.